emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

   allowfullscreen>
 </iframe>

-> **Learn how to make a Payments API that accepts Axion tokens.**
+> **Learn how to make a Payments API that accepts Fermi tokens.**
 >
 > - Manage a unique address that user's can deposit to with their username + some meta data.
 > - "enter a tournament" by submitting a username and a tournament name.
-> - An account is generated and you send Axion to the account.
+> - An account is generated and you send Fermi to the account.
 > - Finally, deposit the near and the payments API destroys the temporary account and takes the funds.

 [ **[Project Repository](https://github.com/near-apps/payments-api)** ]